xp-forge/json/README.md

 Performance
 -----------
 The JSON reader's performance is roughly 8-9 times that of the implementation in xp-framework/webservices, while it also uses less memory.
 On the other side, PHP's native `json_decode()` function is 7-8 times faster (using current PHP 5.5).
+The figures for writing are 7-8 times better than xp-framework/webservices, and around twice as slow as PHP's native `json_encode()`.

-### Raw calls
+### Reading
 Given a test data size of 158791 bytes (inside a file on the local file system) and running parsing for 100 iterations, here is an overview of the results:

 | *Implementation*  | *Time*          | *Per iteration* | *Memory usage / peak* | *Overhead* |